ethioclicks/Java-Web-Development-Tutorials/Hibernate.md

  ![image](screenshots/Hibernate/hibernate_9.png)
 * At the bottom of the console page there is a message clearly stating the id , first name and last name we provided is written in our database.
 Let us check it in our mysql workbench.
  ![image](screenshots/Hibernate/hibernate_10.png)
-* So we have seen that we can perform sql crud operations using hibernate without writing SQL code in our java code hence the name Object Relational Mapping.
+* So we have seen that we can perform sql operations using hibernate without writing SQL code in our java code hence the name Object Relational Mapping.
 This easily solves the data mismatch found between the object oriented classes of an application and relational database.
 ORM connects these two with ease through the use of the XML mapping file.
 It enables to gain complete control over the application as well as the database design.
 This feature makes Hibernate flexible and powerful.

 Also Hibernate is database independent.
 It can be used to connect with any database like Oracle and MySQL.
 This cross database portability of Hibernate is easily achieved by changing a parameter ‘database dialect’ in the configuration file.
 Database independency is considered as one of the major advantages of Hibernate.
 No deep knowledge of SQL is needed.
 Hibernate supports a powerful query language called HQL (Hibernate Query Language).
 This query language is more powerful than SQL and is completely object oriented.
 HQL’s advanced features like pagination and dynamic profiling are not present in SQL.
 HQL can be used to implement some of the prominent object oriented concepts like inheritance, polymorphism and association.